pyeventsourcing/esdbclient/README.md

 can be `'DispatchToSingle'`, `'RoundRobin'`, `'Pinned'`, or `'PinnedByCorrelation'`.
 The default value is `'DispatchToSingle'`.

-This method also takes an optional `timeout` argument, that is expected to be a Python `float`, which sets a deadline for the completion of the gRPC operation.
+The optional `timeout` argument is a Python `float` which sets a deadline for the completion of the gRPC operation.

+The optional `credentials` argument can be used to override call credentials derived from the connection string URI.

 This method does not return a value.
 Events can be received by calling `read_subscription_to_stream()`.